rachelradical/InclineAI-website/content/pages/index.md

               borderRadius: x-large
       - title: Data Insights and Predictive Analytics
         subtitle: ''
-        text: >+
+        text: >
           Make your data work for you with customized, actionable insights.
-We utilize machine learning and other advanced analysis techniques to provide you with accurate and straightforward plans for growth, management, implementation, and more.
+Get straightforward plans for growth, management, implementation, and more.
         image:
           url: /images/icon2.svg
           altText: Featured icon two